aaholmes/hybrid-chess-engine/README.md

 - **First Visit**: The policy network is called exactly once to compute and store the policy priors for all available quiet moves.
 - **Subsequent Visits**: The standard UCB1 formula is used to select a move, using the already-stored policy priors without needing to call the network again.

-## Tier 1: Detailed Parallel Mate Search
+## Tier 1: Detailed Mate Search
-To find checkmates with maximum speed, the Tier 1 search is not a single algorithm but a portfolio of three specialized searches that run in parallel against a shared node budget.
+To find checkmates with maximum speed, the Tier 1 search is not a single algorithm but a portfolio of three specialized searches that run as a strategic portfolio against a shared node budget.
 Each search has a different trade-off between speed and completeness:

 ### Search A: The "Spearhead" (Checks-Only)
 - **Constraint**: The side to move can only play checking moves.